Clear Administrative Services Credential Program (ACT II)

 • Build effective partnerships with school community

-"Having a cohort of administrators in ACT II helped me understand different aspects of administration outside of my own ‘bubble’.
+"Having a cohort of administrators in Tier II helped me understand different aspects of administration outside of my own ‘bubble’.
 I realized that I could affect change in ways beyond my immediate and pressing duties and focused on each CPSEL from a new perspective."